THE SELKIE CHILD

 In the far isles, where the sea wind shapes the people brave enough to live there, once lived a beautiful young woman who came from the sea.

 One dark winters night, a storm was crashing the waves ever closer to the stone dwellings nearby.
 The cottage closest to the shoreline was disturbed by wailing unlike ever heard before.
-An old lady lived there with her husband.
+A lady lived there with her husband.
 Awoken by the wailing, she wrapped a heavy woollen shawl around her, lit an oil lamp and leant her head outside into the storm.

 There, amongst the marram, was a tiny baby, naked and wailing.
 The woman, aghast, scooped the baby up in the shawl, and brought her inside next to the glowing embers of the hearth.